 • Marketing and promoting telecommuting, job−sharing, and employee flextime programs with employers in the affected area.

 REASON(S) FOR ADOPTING:

-In anticipation of traffic congestion resulting from reduced freeway capacity due to highway construction−related impacts, ODOT and local transit providers worked together to implement travel demand reduction measures in order to maintain acceptable levels of service through the work zone.
+In anticipation of traffic congestion resulting from construction−related reduced freeway capacity commuter incentive programs can help maintain acceptable levels of service through a work zone.

-Benefits include reduced traffic congestion in the work zone and less traffic diverted onto neighborhood streets; attracting drivers from single−occupant vehicles during construction with the additional benefit of retaining some ridership beyond the project completion; and improving air quality due to fewer vehicles in the traffic stream.
+Benefits include reducing traffic congestion in the work zone; decreasing traffic diversion onto neighborhood streets; attracting drivers away from single−occupant vehicles to other modes during construction (with the additional benefit of retaining some ridership and use of carpools beyond project completion); and improving air quality due to fewer vehicles in the traffic stream.

 MOST APPLICABLE LOCATION(S)/PROJECT(S):

-Projects in urban areas with established transit systems in operation would be applicable.
-Projects on facilities with HOV lanes or general−purpose lanes that could be converted to HOV in locations with established carpool programs in operation can also benefit from commuter incentive programs.
+Projects in urban areas with established transit systems or carpooling programs, and projects on facilities with HOV lanes or general−purpose lanes that could be converted to HOV.